sunyatin/ASCEND/README.md

 ### `.out`

 The `.out` file contains the calculated decay curves over each chromosome and has 7 columns:
-- `chrom` the chromosome numbers
+- `chrom` the chromosome number
 - `bin.left.bound` the left boundary of the genetic distance bins
 - `bin.center` the center of the genetic distance bins
 - `cor.pop` the within-population allele sharing correlation for the bin
 - `cor.bg` the cross-population allele sharing correlation for the bin
-- `cor.substracted` the within-population allele sharing correlation substracted by the cross-population for the bin
+- `cor.substracted` the within-population allele sharing correlation subtracted by the cross-population for the bin
 - `n.pairs` the number of SNP pairs used in the calculation of the allele sharing correlation for the bin

-Note that in case where you do not provide an outgroup population, the `cor.bg` and `cor.substracted` will be empty.
+Note that in case where you do not provide an outgroup population, the `cor.bg` and `cor.substracted` will be output with `nan` as values.

 ### `.fit`